i2group/analyze/documentation/developer_essentials_deploying.md

     Note: Developer Essentials uses IBM DB2 Express Edition, which does not create Windows groups when you install it.
 Record the details of the `db2admin` user that DB2 creates; you need them later in this procedure.

-4. Extract Intelligence Analysis Platform Developer Essentials, and copy the contents of the `developer-essentials` directory into the `C:\IBM\iap-3.0.5.5\IAP-Deployment-Toolkit` directory.
+4. Extract Intelligence Analysis Platform Developer Essentials, and copy the contents of the `developer-essentials` directory into the `C:\IBM\iap-3.0.7\IAP-Deployment-Toolkit` directory.
 Confirm any requests to replace existing files with new files from Developer Essentials.

     The new files contain presets that enable the Deployment Toolkit to deploy the platform onto a single computer, and to configure the platform to use WebSphere Application Server Liberty Profile.

 5. Copy the JDBC driver for DB2 from `C:\Program Files\IBM\SQLLIB\java\db2jcc4.jar` to the `IAP-Deployment-Toolkit\configuration\environment\common\jdbc-drivers` directory.
-6. Copy the JDBC driver for Apache Derby from `lib\derby.jar` in the Derby distribution to the same location where you copied the DB2 driver.
-7. Set the write-side environment properties by completing the `environment.properties` file in `IAP-Deployment-Toolkit\configuration\environment\write`.
+6. Set the write-side environment properties by completing the `environment.properties` file in `IAP-Deployment-Toolkit\configuration\environment\write`.

     If you use the comments in the file as a guide, and you followed the instructions in step 3, the values look like this example:

     ``` {.pre .codeblock}
-    was.home.dir=C:/IBM/WebSphere/AppServer

     db.installation.dir.db2=C:/Program Files/IBM/SQLLIB
     db.database.location.dir.db2=C:

+    was.home.dir=
+    wlp.home.dir=C:/IBM/WebSphere/Liberty
+    java.home.dir=C:/Program Files/IBM/Java60

     mq.home.dir=C:/IBM/WebSphereMQ
     mq.var.dir=C:/IBM/WebSphereMQ